sfermigier/fermigier.com-gridsome/blog/2011-1-28-nuxeo-studio-2-0-available.md

 title: "Nuxeo Studio 2.0 available"
 date: 2011-01-28
 path: 2011/1/nuxeo-studio-2-0-available
+summary: "We have made available earlier this week version 2.0 of Nuxeo Studio, the configuration and customization environment for content applications based on the open source Nuxeo EP platform."
+tags: ['Nuxeo']
 ---

 We have made available earlier this week version 2.0 of Nuxeo Studio, the configuration and customization environment for content applications based on the <a href="http://www.nuxeo.com/en/products/enterprise-platform">open source Nuxeo EP platform</a>.